BIBLIOGRAPHY

-DNA sequences carry biological information, DNA moleculars (double-stranded helix) obey physical laws, DNA genomes are products of generations of evolution, and DNA texts can be read as a string of symbols.
-All these different aspects of DNA sequences (and to some extends, protein sequences) make their analysis a multi-disciplinary topic, which touches biochemistry, biophysics, evolutionary biology, as well as mathematics, statistics, computer science, and statistical physics.
+DNA sequences carry biological information, DNA molecules (double-stranded helix) obey physical laws, DNA genomes are products of generations of evolution, and DNA texts can be read as a string of symbols.
+All these different aspects of DNA sequences (and, to some extent, protein sequences) make their analysis a multi-disciplinary topic, which touches on biochemistry, biophysics, evolutionary biology, as well as mathematics, statistics, computer science, and statistical physics.

 ...
 But I am very much excited by your article in May 30th [1953] Nature, and think that bring Biology over into the group of "exact" sciences.
 I plan to be in England through most of September, and hope to have a chance to talk to you about all that, but I would like to ask a few questions now.
 If your point of view is correct [,] each organism will be characteristized by a long number written in quadrucal (?) system with figures 1, 2, 3, 4 standing for different bases ...
 This would open a very exciting possibility of theoretical research based on combinatorix [sic] and the theory of numbers! ...
 I have a feeling this can be done.
 What do you think?